web-vision/wv_deepltranslate/Documentation/Housekeeping/Index.rst

 Housekeeping
 ============

-For cleanup and overview, two CLI commands where added.
+For cleanup, sync and overview, three CLI commands are available.

 Overview
 --------